-ENG 395 Genre Studies: Fiction.
+ENG 395 Advanced Genre Studies: Fiction.
 3 cr.

-Students read representative prose fiction, including both short stories and novels of American, English, continental, or minority writers.
+Students read and analyze representative prose fiction, including both short stories and novels, of American, English, continental, or minority writers.
 The student's awareness of the distinction of this genre is increased through a study of various fictional modes, forms, conventions, and styles.
+This course requires additional reading, writing, and research beyond what is required for ENG 295.
+Students may not earn credit for both ENG 395 and ENG 295.